DininduSenanayake/BIOSCI701-NeSI_Jupyter_Login/2_Jupyter_Troubleshooting/README.md

 3. Then click `Stop My server` , wait for `Server Not Running` page and then click on `Launch Sever` to restart the launch

 >If and when the above method is not working, first check https://status.nesi.org.nz/ for any systemwide issues.
-If nothing is reported, submit a query
+If nothing is reported, submit a query to support@nesi.org.nz (Ideally include **BIOSCI 701** on subject)